Susan prefers to use natural ingredients whenever possible in the home and garden. It is usually cheaper, easier and

 - Remove the Plate Around the Roller: There will be a plate around part of the roller and this plate usually comes off by undoing a couple of screws.
 With this particular model of Dyson there are three huge screws which undo with just a quarter turn and then the plate comes off.
 With the plate removed you get better access to the roller and the brushes.
 I don't suggest removing the roller completely as it is held in place by a tight rubber belt that is very difficult to refit.
-If the belt breaks, it can be replaced, but if it isn't broken I would leave it alone and safe yourself a lot of hassle.
+If the belt breaks, it can be replaced, but if it isn't broken, I would leave it alone and safe yourself a lot of hassle.

 - Cut and Pull the Hair Stuck in the Roller: Using everyday scissors, cut the hair and cotton caught up in the roller and pull it all out.
 It will take several minutes to clean it completely, but make sure you have it all clear before you put the guard back on to get the best results.